The Bishopstone Village Website

 The categorisation of these Rights of Way can be found on the Wiltshire Council website (see link under Government).
 The website also contains a map of the Rights of Way in Wiltshire.

 We request that you adhere to the footpaths and respect occasional notices regarding stock in fields or nesting birds.
 Dogs should be kept under close control.
+The Chalke Valley is home to several commercial shoots and hours of preparation go into these shoots, local lively-hoods depend on their success and they bring added value to the village's local businesses.
+There is a downloadable map of designated footpaths above.

 Maps referred to